 So, you want to know which is better, Waterpik or Sonicare Airfloss?

-All things considered, Waterpik is technically the better product, and of from the Waterpik range, we pick the WP-660 as the best water flosser.
+All things considered, Waterpik is technically the better product, and from the Waterpik range, we pick the WP-660 as the best water flosser.

 But, Sonicare’s Airfloss is a very strong performer and is the more convenient tool to use on a daily basis for most people.